jas31415/prisma/README.md

 I have no idea what to put here, so I will use this as a to-do list.
-- contemplating what to begin with...
+- plan out engine design